CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at trigger term coverage and distinctiveness, with excellent cross-references to related skills that reduce overlap.
-However, it is weak on specifying what concrete actions or outputs the skill provides — it focuses almost entirely on 'when' to use it rather than 'what' it does.
+The description excels at trigger term coverage and distinctiveness, with helpful cross-references to related skills that reduce overlap.
+However, it is weak on specifying what concrete actions or outputs the skill provides — it focuses almost entirely on when to use it rather than what it actually does.
 Adding specific capabilities (e.g., 'analyzes signup funnels, recommends form simplification, suggests social login integration') would significantly improve it.

 Suggestions